jetedonner/jetedonner.github.io/_posts/2026-02-16-macOS-Shortcut-Extract-And-Save-Audio-MP3-From-Movie-MP4.md

 Installation is easy.
 Just browse to the _Extract MP3 from Movie.shortcut_ file and doubleclick it - and done.
 You should have now a new "Quick action" Item in the chrome context menu when selecting a text in the finder app and doing a right click on the selection.

 ### Shell script
-The following shell script does most of the work of this macOS Tahoe shortcut.
-You can put it into a "*.sh" file and use it as standalone script as well.
+The following shell script (used by a "Run shell script" action in the shortcut workflow) does most of the work of this macOS shortcut.
+You can also save it as a "*.sh" file and use it as standalone script from CLI or wherever you please as well.

 ```bash
 INPUT="$1"